Giveth/giveth-docs/dapps/testingGIVeconomy.md

 ## GIVbacks

-To learn how to create a test GIVback distribution, contact a Developer or mitch(divine_comedian#5493) on Discord to help you.
+To learn how to create a test GIVback distribution, contact a Developer or mitch (divine_comedian#5493) on Discord to help you.

 You'll have to make a legitimate donation to a verified project on Giveth.io in order to test GIVbacks with your own Ethereum Address.

  Once you have executed a test distribution you can verify a few pieces of the `GIVbacks` page:

 :::info
-GIVbacks are only available on Gnosis Chain (formerly xDai Network)
+GIVbacks are only available on Gnosis Chain (formerly xDai Network).
 :::

 - Verify your GIVbacks Reward amount, checking that the calculations align with the donations you made to a verified project during your defined GIVbacks period.
-- Your GIVbacks claimable amount should be a set amount (not increasing like GIVfarm rewards)
+- Your GIVbacks claimable amount should be a set amount (not increasing like GIVfarm rewards).
-- Your GIVbacks streaming amount should be in the GIVstream history table at the time of GIVbacks distribution
+- Your GIVbacks streaming amount should be in the GIVstream history table at the time of GIVbacks distribution.
-- Harvest GIVbacks is successful
+- Harvest GIVbacks is successful.
-- `DONATE` and `VERIFY` buttons work
+- `DONATE` and `VERIFY` buttons work.

 ## GIVstream
 The GIVstream is available on both Gnosis Chain and Kovan.
 Make sure you have pending farming rewards on both networks to fully test the GIVstream.